fbpx Skip to main content Skip to search

 If you owe payroll taxes to the IRS, the agency can come after your business assets and your personal assets.
 A Trust Fund Recovery Penalty (TFRP) is a civil penalty assessed by the IRS against a party, or parties, deemed responsible and willful for not turning over certain employment (payroll) taxes to the government in the form of payroll tax deposits.
 These taxes are commonly known as trust fund taxes, because employers are required to hold the taxes “in trust” until they are turned over to the IRS.
 The total unpaid trust fund taxes of a corporation or LLC can be converted to a TFRP against one or more parties (usually the business owners), at which time a business tax liability becomes a personal tax liability of the responsible party.
 After this occurs, the IRS will begin the collection process against the individual taxpayer.

-If you are behind on payroll taxes, it is that you get the help of a professional who understands tax law and the way the IRS operates.
+If you are behind on payroll taxes, it is imperative that you get the help of a professional who understands tax law and the way the IRS operates.
 The way you handle your initial contact with the IRS can make or break your chances of staying in business.
 DO NOT meet with the IRS on your own.
 How you answer their initial questions can determine whether you stay in business or not.
 It is critical you hire a professional representative who knows how the IRS operates.

 If you have payroll tax problems, there are solutions available to you!
 We have helped business owners resolve their tax debt problems and protect their businesses.
 We know how important your business is to your income and your livelihood.
 Creating a solution for your payroll tax problem shouldn’t just be about helping you avoid the IRS; it should be about saving your company from being seized.
 Most importantly, it’s about safeguarding your freedom.